Spin-Flavor Precession Phase Effects in Supernova: Evolution and Decoherence

 with $\rho_{ij}(R)=\mel{R_i}{\hat\rho(R)}{R_j}$ denoting the corresponding components.
 Here, we again drop the energy dependence from our notation.
-We always use Greek indices to refer to the flavor eigenbasis as in Eq. (\ref{initial R in flavor basis}) and Latin indices to refer to the energy eigenbasis as in Eq. (\ref{initial R in eigenbasis}).
+We emphasize that although Latin indicies are typically used to refer mass basis in the literature, we use them to refer to energy eigenbasis in this paper.

 Let us first assume that the adiabaticity condition holds through both resonances.
 We consider the partially adiabatic evolution in the next two sections.
 In the adiabatic case, the evolution is completely determined by Eq. (\ref{adiabatic evolution}).
 The density operator evolves into